rmpt/citizen-card-reader/README.md

 With that being said, if the HTTP interface does not cover your needs, feel free to branch this project and use the `citizen-card-reader-lib` module as needed.
-All core features are packed inside `citizen-card-reader-lib` module, the api is a simple HTTP interface on top of the lib, so it's not required for other types of implementation.
+All core features are packed inside `citizen-card-reader-lib` module, the api is a simple HTTP interface on top of the lib, so it's not required for other type of implementation.

-## Pteid lib

-This is a personal project, but the low level library that communicates with the citizen card is called pteid and is cloned from the 3.9.1 version of the app [Autenticação.gov](https://www.autenticacao.gov.pt)